BenSlabbert/meteor-react-images-app/README.md

-An App displaying some images with React and Meteor.
+An App displaying some images from https://imgur.com/ with React and Meteor.

 Working on Udemy course by: https://github.com/StephenGrider